 Texting Qualifies as Using a Handheld Device

 A truck distracted by sending a text message poses a “triple threat” to the public.
 We refer to “distracted driving” as anytime a driver’s eyes leave the road (a “visual” distraction), hands leave the wheel (a “manual” distraction), or mind leaves the task of driving safely (a “cognitive” distraction).
 Texting behind the wheel causes all three types of distraction!
-The FMCSA estimates that texting while driving exponentially increases the chances of an accident or a near-miss.
+The FMCSA estimates that texting while driving exponentially increases the chances of an accident such as running another car off the road or a near-miss.
 That massive danger led to a federal ban on CDL drivers taking any of the following texting-related actions while operating a truck:

 - Reading or typing texts;